Representation of small ball probabilities in Hilbert space and lower bound in regression for functional data: Preliminaries

+where $\mathbb{V}$ denotes variance.
+Without further assumption on the $\lambda_{i}$'s $\mathbb{P}\left( S<r\right) $ cannot be made more explicit.
+This is done for instance in Dunker, Lifshits, Linde (1998) where these author considered the case of $\lambda_{i}$ with polynomial and exponential decay.
+Due to the remark below (\ref{KL}) we will sometimes refer to $\mathbb{P} \left( S<r\right) $ as a small ball probability for an $l_{2}$-valued random element.

 The article is organized as follows.
-The next subsection develops some aspects of theoretical statistics which motivate this approach on small ball problems.
-Then a class of functions which appears in extremes value theory is introduced in the next section.
-This family of function turns out to be of major importance to assess our main results in section 3.
-The proofs are collected in the last part of the article.
+The next subsection develops some aspects of mathematical statistics which motivate this approach on small ball problems.
+Then a class of functions which appears in extremes value theory -the class $\Gamma_{0}$- is introduced in the next section.
+Our main theorem shows that small ball probabilities of $l_{2}$ random elements (hence of random functions belonging to a Hilbert space) belong to the class $\Gamma _{0}$.
+We then show how this result may be used to solving the statistical issues mentioned earlier.
+In particular we prove the the optimal rate of convergence in nonparametic regression for functional variables is always slower than any power of $n$.
+The derivations of the main results are collected in the last part of the article.